TechnoForestInnovations/ECommerce/README.md

 # ECommerce
-The repository contains the source code of E-Commerce application
+The repository contains the source& Infra code of E-Commerce application